 My name is Allison Murray.
 I’ve been with the Mothers’ Center since the spring of 2014.
-I have two girls, a pre-schooler and kindergartner.
+I am the mother of two girls.
 The Center was a big help to me when I was new to motherhood – the friendships I made and experiences I learned from helped me become a more confident mom.
 I am a architect part-time, mom full time, and a co-chair in my spare time.
 I enjoy volunteering with the Center both as a way to give back and to ensure that this group keeps running well into the future as it gave me so much and would like to pay it forward.

 Secretary: Trina Junod

 I joined the center in early 2017 after the birth of my first son.
 The center has brought so much to our lives.
-Moving here from P.A. and the shift from wife to mom has been a pleasure because of the experiences that my son and I have had since joining, and that is why I am volunteering to be a part of the leadership team.
+Moving here from P.A. and the shift from wife to mom has been a pleasure because of the experiences that my sons and I have had since joining, and that is why I am volunteering to be a part of the leadership team.
 As a secretary I support the co-chairs and all the functions within the group (e.g., updating our events calendar, organizing our monthly planning meetings).

 Where is the Mother’s Center?

-MCCNJ has regular daytime activities at the Garwood Presbytarian Church.
-Off-site activities are scheduled at parks, playgrounds or local businesses.
+Usually, we would host regular daytime activities at the Garwood Presbytarian Church, with off-site activities at parks, playgrounds or local businesses.